karelbilek/pdftops-wazero/README.md

-Convert PDF to PS in cgo-less portable go, just with WASM+wazero+fake memory FS.
+Pstopdf tool from xpdfreader, converted to wasm, run with WASM+wazero+fake memory FS.

 It's one part of PDF-to-PDF/A conversion.
+(We use this on some weird PDFs that refuse to be converted just with ghostscript; most are happy with ghostscript, some are not.)

+We are actually building all xpdfreader tools to wasm; but we then use just pdftops.

 How to use
 ===